Where are germs found?

 - Store them out of the reach of children

-- Cleaners, Sanitizers & Disinfectants (American Academy of Pediatrics)
+- Cleaners, Sanitizers, and Disinfectants (American Academy of Pediatrics)

 - What's the Difference Between Products that Disinfect, Sanitize, and Clean Surfaces?
 (Environmental Protection Agency)

 - Cleaning and Sanitizing with Bleach after an Emergency (Centers for Disease Control and Prevention) Also in Spanish

 - Household Cleaning & Sanitizing After Emergencies (Centers for Disease Control and Prevention) Also in Spanish

 - How To Clean and Disinfect Schools To Help Slow the Spread of Flu (Centers for Disease Control and Prevention) Also in Spanish